 PDCCH and PDSCH are DTXed in other slots in which throughput statistics are not considered.

-For Test 1-2, TCI state switching command scheduled by MAC CE with PDSCH configuration - MCS 4, Layer 1, StartRB 32, NumOfRB 74 is transmitted in slot #i that
+For Test 1-2, TCI state switching command scheduled by MAC CE with PDSCH configuration - MCS 4, Layer 1, StartRB 32, NumOfRB 74 is transmitted in slot#i in the middle of two consecutive RRHs overlapping with slots with SS/PBCH blocks transmissions and a periodicity of 2n.

-Satisfy modi,2n=n.
 PDCCH and PDSCH associated with TCI # (k mod 2) is transmitted by kth RRH from

 slot#